 When discussing generational wealth, we must acknowledge that systematic policies stop certain communities from building this type of wealth and transferring it to their kids.
 These policies have worked to prevent people from building generational wealth, all but ensuring that the best opportunities are reserved for a select few.

 What Policies Prevent People from Building Generational Wealth?

-A primary home is the middle class’s greatest asset, and preventing millions of people from even accessing it due to the color of their skin affected family’s’ abilities to create wealth for generations to come.
-The impacts are still being felt to this day.
+A primary home is the middle class’s greatest asset, and preventing millions of people from accessing it due to the color of their skin affected a family’s ability to create wealth for generations to come.
+The impacts are still felt to this day.